Aberystwyth Rheidol

-Aberystwyth Rheidol is the name of a local government electoral ward in the town of Aberystwyth, Ceredigion, Wales.
+Aberystwyth Rheidol is an electoral ward in the town of Aberystwyth, Ceredigion, Wales.
 It elects a county councillor to Ceredigion County Council and also elects town councillors to Aberystwyth Town Council.

 Description

 The Rheidol ward covers the area immediately southwest of the town centre surrounding the mouth of the River Rheidol.
 It includes Aberystwyth Castle, the Old College buildings and Council Offices in the north of the ward, with Aberystwyth Marina and the residential area of Trefechan towards the south.
 The Aberystwyth South ward (known as Penparcau for elections to the town council) borders to the south and Aberystwyth Canol/Central to the east.

 According to the 2011 UK Census the population of the community/ward was 2,731.

 Aberystwyth Rheidol was created following The County of Ceredigion (Electoral Changes) Order 2002, which divided Llanbadarn Fawr, Cardigan and Aberystwyth into new electoral divisions.
 Aberystwyth was divided into five electoral wards (previously East, North, South and West), with Aberystwyth Rheidol coterminous with the boundaries of the previous Riverside community ward.
 It would elect one county councillor.